Welcome to our complete report on air pollution, today with a focus on fine PM 10 particles.

 They can therefore be of natural origin, during volcanic eruptions, forest fires or soil erosion.

-These fine particles then manifest themselves in the form of ash, soot, smoke, etc.
+These fine particles then appear in the form of ash, soot, smoke, etc.

 But they are also largely caused by human activities.
 Here are the 3 main sectors generating PM10 in France:

-• Domestic heating, especially with wood heating of houses in winter.
+- Domestic heating, particularly with wood heating of homes in winter.

 To what extent are we exposed to PM10 in Île de France?

-Beware of pollution episodes: the WHO recommends not to exceed 20 µg/m3 of PM10 in average annual concentrations.
+Beware of pollution episodes: the WHO recommends not exceeding 20 µg/m3 of PM10 in average annual concentrations.

-In 2018, 60,000 Parisians are affected by exceeding WHO recommendations according to AirParif.
+In 2018, 60,000 Parisians were affected by exceeding WHO recommendations according to AirParif.

-If we look at this graph from studies conducted by AirParif , the average levels of PM10 in built-up areas and outside built-up areas in Île-de-France are falling each year.
+If we look at this graph from studies carried out by AirParif , the average PM10 levels in urban areas and outside urban areas in Île-de-France are decreasing each year.

-Despite a satisfying downward trend, it is important to keep in mind that this graph represents only one of the six main pollutants.
+Despite a satisfactory downward trend, it is important to keep in mind that this graph only represents one of the six main pollutants.

 It is also important to remember that there is no threshold below which PM10 would not have harmful effects on health.